netwayfind/cp-lockdown/README.md

 This project uses ReactJS + JSX [(info)](https://reactjs.org/docs/add-react-to-a-website.html#optional-try-react-with-jsx).

+## Initial Setup
+Download and the latest stable Node.js, and then do `npm install` in the cp-scoring directory to install the dev dependencies.
+This will install babel.

+## Compiling
 Use the JSX preprocessor to automatically compile JSX to JS when saving files.

-Follow the steps in the link to set this up.
+`npx babel --watch jsx --out-dir js`

+The .babelrc file contains additional configuration for this.

 ## Design
 This repository is a GitHub projects page.
 The code here backs the online